 The Berlin University of the Arts is one of the largest and most diversified universities of the arts in the world.
 The teaching offered mostly in traditional formats in the four colleges of Fine Arts, Architecture, Media and Design, Music and Performing Arts as well as at the Central Institute for Continued Education / Berlin Career College encompasses the full spectrum of the arts and related academic studies in more than 70 courses.
 With the right to confer doctorates and post-doctoral qualifications, Berlin University of the Arts is also one of the few art colleges in Germany with full university status.
-Teachers in art and music are also educated at Berlin University of the Arts, the only university in Berlin and Brandenburg where these subjects can be studied.
+Teachers in art and music are also educated at Berlin University of the Arts, the only university in the federal states of Berlin and Brandenburg where these subjects can be studied.

 faculties and departments